lacht/lacht.github.io/README.md

 # Welcome to my homepage!
+## Professional Self-Assessment

 ## Code Review
 #### Brief Description
 Code review is an audit that is performed on an application’s source code.
 The code review serves the purpose of helping to improve not only the functionality and security of the code being reviewed but also the developer’s programming skills.
 The review can be performed manually by having someone look at each line of code to spot errors and/or using tools specifically designed to catch common coding mistakes.
+Initially, the new code should be worked on as a separate branch from the main line code.
+While writing their code, the programmer should create unit tests to make sure the code is functioning as designed.
+Lastly, they should also perform their own manual code review.
+This is to ensure that most errors are caught and fixed before submitting the code for final review and integration into the main code.

 #### Reason for inclusion in portfolio
 The code review process helps to show the necessity of using good standard coding practices.
-Also by manually performing a code review, more errors can be caught than just using automated testing tools alone.
-Ultimately, the review practice helps to ensure a stable application deployment.
+Also by manually performing a code review, more errors can be caught and corrected than just using automated testing tools alone.
+Ultimately, using code review best practices helps to ensure a stable application deployment.

 #### Reflection
-The new code should be worked on initially as a separate branch from the main code.
-The programmer should then create unit tests to make sure the code is functioning as designed.
-They should also perform their own manual code review to ensure that all errors are caught and fixed before submitting the code for final review and integration into the main code.

 Some of the code review best practices that I would advocate for are:
 1. The author of the code should perform their own code review prior to any code being submitted for formal review and integration.
 2. The author or other reviewers must create a checklist of common errors to watch out for while analyzing the code.